seal-io/docs/docs/application/graph.md

 The environment dependency graph includes all resources in the environment, as well as their relationships and deployment status.

-1. Click `Application Management` in the left navigation bar to enter the project and environment.
+1. Click `Applications` in the left navigation bar to enter the project and environment.
 2. Click the `Dependency Graph` tab to view the environment dependency graph.

 > Note: In the dependency graph, sub-nodes that are "implemented" and "inherited" are hidden by default.
 They can be expanded by clicking on the "Show Sub-resources" icon in the toolbar.